chrisui/Constructr/README.md

 Simple single inheritance pattern boilerplate for Javascript with zero dependencies.

-*Note: Readme will be updated soon with much better explanation and examples.*
+*Note: Readme will be updated soon with much better explanation and examples.
+See TODO section at bottom.*

 Quick and dirty example
 -----------------------